About Steph Weber

 What To Do if You’re Injured by a Defective Product

-We all use dozens of products daily.
+We all use dozens of products on a daily basis.
 Whether home goods, food, medical devices, or vehicles, you expect purchases to have been extensively vetted before going to market.
 So, if a product hurts you or otherwise falls short of its promises, what recourse do you have?
-Gather Evidence To Establish a Product Liability Claim That depends on the available evidence, says attorney Scott Schlesinger, a plaintiff’s product liability attorney at Schlesinger Law Offices in Fort …
+Product liability lawsuits allow injury victims to recover compensation from the manufacturer, distributor, or seller.
+To understand your legal options, talk to a product liability lawyer.
+What Is a Product Liability …

 Can I Get Sued for a Negative Online Review?